Greatest NBA Draft Classes of All Time

 Rookie of the Year: Chris Webber

-Bottom line: Say what you will about whether or not the 1993 draft class made the most of its talent.
-But you can't say that this wasn't the greatest single day of draft drama in all of NBA history.
+Say what you will about whether or not the 1993 draft class made the most of its talent.
+You can't say this wasn't the greatest single day of draft drama in all of NBA history.

 No. 1 overall selection: Charlie Share, center, Boston Celtics (Bowling Green)